 - Kelly Rombough – Kelly’s thesis focuses on grammatical knowledge in children with Specific Language Impairment, including various kinds of questions.

 - A/Prof Peng Zhou relocated to Tsinghua University in Beijing, after 9 years at Macquarie University.
 He is a longtime collaborator with Stephen Crain, and works on logical expressions in the acquisition of Chinese and English.

-- Associate Professor Drew Khlentzos is a logician, and offers his expertise to our projects on language and logic.
+- Associate Professor Drew Khlentzos is a logician and teaches at the University of New England.
+Drew offers his expertise to our projects on language and logic.